kofemann/ms-nfs41-client/README.md

 - The kernel driver ("`nfs41_driver.sys`") does not yet have a cryptographic signature for SecureBoot - which means it will only work if SecureBoot is turned off (otherwise
-  `$ /sbin/msnfs41client install #` will FAIL!)
+  `$ /sbin/msnfs41client install #` will FAIL!).

-- If `nfsd_debug.exe` crashes or gets killed, the only safe way to run it again requires a reboot
+- If `nfsd_debug.exe` crashes or gets killed, the only safe way to run it again requires a reboot.

-- LDAP support does not work yet
+- Native LDAP support does not work yet, right now all user/group lookups are done via a Cygwin/shell-script based idmapper.

-- Attribute caching is too aggressive
+- Attribute caching is too aggressive.

 - Caching in the kernel does not always work.
 For example `$ tail -f ... #` does not not see new data.
 Workaround: Use GNU